 A small, preliminary trial showed that oral NADH improved mental function in people with Alzheimer’s disease.

-A small, preliminary trial showed that oral NADH (10 mg per day) improved mental function in people with Alzheimer’s disease.
+A small, preliminary trial showed that oral (10 mg per day) improved mental function in people with Alzheimer’s disease.
 Further studies are necessary to confirm these early results.

 Refer to label instructions